polakowo/datadocs/docs/big-data/document-stores.md

     - Many-to-many relationships between entities.
     - Modeling large hierarchical data structures.
     - There is a clear separation of reads and writes.
-    - Related data needs regular updating and be up-to-date.
+    - Related data needs regular updating.
-    - The related data is always going to exceed the 16MB BSON limit.
+    - The related data is going to exceed the 16MB BSON limit.
 - Pros:
     - Makes data compact, easy to store and easy to achieve consistency.
 - Cons: